VirtusLab/git-machete/docs/source/cli_help/github.rst

     **Options:**

     --branch=<branch-name>     Specify the branch for which the associated PR base will be set to its upstream (parent) branch.
+Use current branch if absent.

 ``sync``:
     Synchronizes with the remote repository: